1343619153-source/influenza-vaccination-abm/README.md

-# Influenza Vaccination and Transmission ABM
+# Prediction of influenza vaccination uptake

 This repository contains the source code and input data for influenza‑vaccination uptake and transmission in Kunshan.